 Ignore any prerequisite check warnings and install this update regardless of missing requirements: Set a condition for the update installation to ignore prerequisite warnings.
 This option allows the update installation to continue.
 If you don't select this option, the update installation stops on a warning.
 Unless you've previously run the prerequisite check and fixed prerequisite warnings for a site, don't use this option.

 In both the Administration and Monitoring workspaces, the Updates and Servicing node includes a button on the ribbon named Ignore prerequisite warnings.
 This button becomes available when an update package fails to complete installation because of prerequisite check warnings.
 For example, you install an update without using the option to ignore prerequisite warnings (from within the Updates Wizard).
 The update installation stops with a state of prerequisite warning but no errors.
 Later, you select Ignore prerequisite warnings in the ribbon.
 This action triggers an automatic continuation of that update installation, which ignores prerequisite warnings.
 When you use this option, the update installation automatically continues after a few minutes.

 When an update applies to the Configuration Manager client, choose to test the client update with a limited set of clients.
 For more information, see How to test client upgrades in a pre-production collection.

 Starting in Configuration Manager 2107, sites that aren't already onboarded to Microsoft Endpoint Manager will be prompted to optionally cloud attach as part of the upgrade wizard.
 Environments are considered cloud attached if at least one of the following features are already enabled:

-If you don't wish to onboard, clear both of the Enable Microsoft Endpoint Manager admin center and Enable automatic client enrollment for co-management options.
+If you don't wish to onboard, clear both of the Enable Microsoft Intune admin center and Enable automatic client enrollment for co-management options.